airframesio/airwaves-os/README.md

-# Airframes Receiver OS (AROS)
+# Airwaves OS

 ## Download

 ## Building images

-AROS can be built locally on a desktop for various architectures using the Armbian build flow, or via GitHub for releases.
+Airwaves OS can be built locally on a desktop for various architectures using the Armbian build flow, or via GitHub for releases.

 ### Locally